-New Year’s Eve is fast-approaching and you’re probably wondering what “healthy” alcoholic drink options are out there.
-To help you have fun without sabotaging your fitness and nutrition goals, we selected our favorite low-calorie alcoholic drinks for a very happy holiday.
+All year long you “cheers” to birthdays, holidays and special achievements.
+If you’re trying to lose weight or live a healthier lifestyle, you’re probably wondering what “healthy” alcoholic drink options are out there for these celebrations.
+To help you have fun without sabotaging your fitness and nutrition goals, we selected our favorite low-calorie alcoholic drinks to enjoy while dieting.

 Keep in mind that just because these drinks are healthier, low-calorie options doesn’t mean they should be enjoyed in unlimited amounts.
 Calories from alcoholic drinks add up quickly without providing much nutritional benefit.